 Copyright © Nucleus Medical Media, Inc.

-Rickets results when there is a vitamin D, calcium, or phosphorous shortage in a child's body.
+Rickets is caused by a vitamin D, calcium, or phosphorous shortage a child's body.
 This may occur when:

 Less often, rickets can be caused by other disorders that affect vitamin D absorption or calcium metabolism such as:

 Rickets is more common in children aged 6-24 months.
 It is also more common in children of African American descent.

 Factors that may increase your child's chances of getting rickets include:

 You will be asked about your child's symptoms and medical history.
 A physical exam will be done.

 Your child's bodily fluids and bone may be tested.
 This can be done with: